Ministry Pathway: Cycling in the UK

 Hollie would like to build a team to do this in Florence.
 Perhaps you or someone you know would be well-suited for this ministry in Italy.
 Perhaps her story has sparked ideas about pursuing innovation and flexibility on the mission field in Europe.
 If her journey resonates with you and your affection for art could lead you to join Pioneers in Europe, commit that vision to God in prayer and connect with us below.

-Spain Ministry Pathway: Cafe Connections
+Ministry Pathway: Cafe Connections in Spain

 A Pioneer moved to Spain two years ago with a love for coffee and conversation.
 Lauren quickly developed a vision to use those loves on the mission field.
 Over the last few years, she has stewarded her love for coffee along with her native language of English to welcome and serve people at a café some colleagues run in the city.